kherge-archive/php-wise/doc/01-Usage.md

 $wise->setLoader($loader);
 ```

-The example demonstrates how to support only PHP scripts as configuration
+This example demonstrates how to support only PHP scripts as configuration
 files.
 You may also use any of the loaders that have been bundled with the
 library: